EuropaYou/broken-video-file-detector/README.md

 # Broken Video File Detector

-The Broken Video File Detector is a Python script that helps you identify and manage broken video files within a directory.
+The Broken Video File Detector is a Python program that helps you identify and manage broken video files within a directory.
 It provides a user-friendly graphical interface for selecting a directory, scanning for broken video files, and performing various actions on them, such as deletion.

 ***Be cautious when deleting files, as they cannot be recovered once deleted.***